 Afterword: Sukurmaran and Chan both sang Amazing Grace as they died.

-*”One of many of Indonesia’s infuriating hypocrisies is that much of the its drug trade is controlled by the police and army (which is why low level smugglers are the only ones ever prosecuted).
-Drugs, and the gangs who sell them, are rampant inside prison.
+*”One of many of Indonesia’s infuriating hypocrisies is that much of its drug trade is reportedly controlled by the police and army (which is why low level smugglers are the only ones ever prosecuted).
+Drugs – and the gangs who sell them – are rampant inside the country’s prisons.
 Sukumaran himself stood staunch against both.” – Michael Bachelard, Sydney Morning Herald, April 30, 2015